Buckinghamshire is currently facing a period of huge economic growth. Alongside planning for this growth, we need to plan for 'green growth'.

 The plan sits alongside the county strategy and includes finer-grain analysis, GI opportunity plans, project schedules and cost plans for the six areas.

 The intention is to further support green infrastructure planning and the prioritisation of GI resources.

 Whaddon Chase Community GI Plan 2011

-A pilot community GI plan was undertaken with 7 parish councils in North Buckinghamshire and Milton Keynes in 2011 and can be downloaded below.
+A pilot community GI plan was undertaken with 7 parish councils in North Buckinghamshire and Milton Keynes in 2011.